AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 <InlineAlert variant="info" slots="text"/>

-The data (the request time and the identifier) is temporarily stored in Redis.
+The data, including request time and identifier, is temporarily stored in Redis.
 Registered users are identified by their user ID.
 Non-registered users are identified by their external IP address.

 The following command will add a new connection to the Redis server: